Metatarsus adductus is a foot deformity. The bones in the front half of the foot bend or turn in toward the side of the big toe.

 A careful exam of the hip should also be done to rule out other causes of the problem.

+Treatment is rarely needed for metatarsus adductus.
 In most children, the problem corrects itself as they use their feet normally.
-They do not need any further treatment.

 If the problem does not improve or your child's foot is not flexible enough, other treatments will be tried: